hapijs/joi/README.md

 #### `date.min(date)`

-specifies the oldest date allowed where:
+Specifies the oldest date allowed where:
 - `date` - the oldest date allowed.

 ```javascript